COUSCOUSZ/BetterGPT/README.md

 ## Progress & features

-- 🔸🔶 Load messages partially added
+- ✔️ Load messages
-  > ( still have to load when other events occur , eg: when a message is sent ).
 - ✔️ Scroll into message added.
+- 🔃 Scroll indicator (In progress)

 ## Run the project